 This is a means-tested benefit to help you pay your Council Tax - see the related page ‘Council Tax Support’.

 What if I think my bill is wrong or I’m not the person who should be charged?

 You can email us using the form under 'Contact us' on this page - please include your account number and/or address.
 But you may find it helpful to read the download ‘Appeals against Council Tax liability’ before you contact us.

 I have moved - how do I tell you about my change of address?

-Please use the online form under Top Tasks - this will ensure you give us all the information we need to update our records.
+Please use the online Report a change of address form under Top Tasks - this will ensure you give us all the information we need to update our records.
 You can also 'cancel' your Council Tax using this form if you have vacated the area and are no longer liable to pay in Leeds.

 How can I find out what my Council Tax pays for?

-See the downloadable booklet 'Financial Information 2014-15' in the 'Documents' section of this page.
+See the downloadable booklet 'Financial Information 2014 to 2015' in the 'Documents' section of this page.